-- Electric-assisted speed is up to 12MPH with 5 levels of top speed controlled by + and - buttons on the LCD and will not have any resistance to natural pedal power above that top assisted speed.
+- Electric-assisted speed is up to 12MPH with five levels of top speed controlled by + and - buttons on the LCD and will not have any resistance to natural pedal power above that top-assisted speed.

 - How far does it go?

-- The charge time for the supplied battery pack with 2.5amp charger is about 3.5hrs from empty to full.
-Like a cell phone, the battery may be charged at any time and the charge time will depend on the present level of charge in the battery.
+- The charge time for the supplied battery pack with a 2.5 amp charger is about 3.5hrs from empty to full.
+Like a cell phone, the battery may be charged at any time, and the charge time will depend on the present level of charge in the battery.

 - Where can I buy it?
 Do you have dealers?

 - The Liberty Trike is sold exclusively here at LibertyTrike.com and ships direct to your door.
 This sales model (AKA the Tesla model) keeps costs down.
-Rest assured assembly is easy out of the box.
+Rest assured, assembly is easy out of the box.
 Your seat height should be the only adjustment you'll have to make.
 No tools are needed for assembly or adjusting your seat height.
-If you have a specific question call or email us and we'll make a video explanation just for you!
-TOLL FREE: +1 866.894.4620 or email@example.com
+If you have a specific question, call toll-free at 1 866.894.4620 or email us at firstname.lastname@example.org and we'll make a video explanation just for you!

 - How is it different from medical scooters?

-The other difference is in the cost, the battery, and in the fact that the Liberty Trike is ultra portable.
+- The most significant difference is the ability to be active.
+The Liberty Trike has pedals, and pedaling is always encouraged; being more active and getting physical activity is an excellent thing.
+The other difference is in the cost, the battery, and the Liberty Trike is ultra-portable.
 You can take this trike anywhere with far less inconvenience than a conventional mobility scooter.

 - Why the special hinge on the frame?

-- The patent pending hinge allows the Liberty Trike to fold in half or to completely separate into two nearly equally weighted pieces.
-This feature along with a quick release handle bar and seat post make the Liberty Trike ultra portable and give a level of convenience not found with any other adult tricycle on the planet.
+- The pending patent hinge allows the Liberty Trike to fold in half or to separate into two nearly equally weighted pieces completely.
+This feature, along with a quick-release handlebar and seatpost, makes the Liberty Trike ultra-portable and gives a level of convenience not found with any other adult tricycle on the planet.
 See the dimensions of a folded and separated Liberty Trike here.

 - Why not get a regular adult trike?